Amos Tutuola: Writing

 Despite his short formal education, Tutuola wrote his novels in English.
 In 1956, after he had written his first three books and become internationally famous, he joined the Nigerian Broadcasting Corporation in Ibadan, Western Nigeria as a storekeeper.
 Tutuola also became one of the founders of the Mbari Club, the writers' and publishers' organization.
 In 1979, he held a visiting research fellowship at the University of Ife (now Obafemi Awolowo University) at Ile-Ife, Nigeria, and in 1983 he was an associate of the International Writing Program at the University of Iowa.
 In retirement he divided his time between residences Ibadan and Ago-Odo.

 Tutuola died at the age of 76 on 8 June 1997 from hypertension and diabetes.

 Many of his papers, letters, and holographic manuscripts have been collected at the Harry Ransom Humanities Research Center at the University of Texas, Austin.

 Tutuola's works have been translated into 11 languages, including French, German, Russian, and Polish.
 Some translators, notably Raymond Queneau (French) and Ernestyna Skurjat (Polish), deliberately adjusted the grammar and syntax of the translations to reflect the occasionally atypical language of Tutuola's original prose.

 The Palm Wine Drinkard

-Tutuola's most famous novel, The Palm-Wine Drinkard and his Dead Palm-Wine Tapster in the Deads' Town, was written in 1946, first published in 1952 in London by Faber and Faber, then translated and published in Paris as L'Ivrogne dans la brousse by Raymond Queneau in 1953.
+Tutuola's most famous novel, The Palm-Wine Drinkard and his Dead Palm-Wine Tapster in the Deads' Town was first published in 1952 in London by Faber and Faber, then translated and published in Paris as L'Ivrogne dans la brousse by Raymond Queneau in 1953.
 Poet Dylan Thomas brought it to wide attention, calling it "brief, thronged, grisly and bewitching".
 Although the book was praised in England and the United States, it faced severe criticism in Tutuola's native Nigeria.
 Part of this criticism was due to his use of "broken English" and "primitive" style, which supposedly promoted the Western stereotype of "African backwardness".
 This line of criticism has, however, lost steam.
 In the opinion of Taban Lo Liyong:

 Omolara Ogundipe-Leslie in her own reassessment wrote in The Journal of Commonwealth Studies: